 Pick Your Date

 Check the Macon Tracks race calendar to make sure your race date doesn’t conflict with a well-established, popular race in a nearby location.
-Having two races in close proximity on the same day means both will suffer.
+Having two races nearby on the same day means both will suffer.
 Consider holding your race on a Friday or Saturday evening to distinguish it from other races.
 Check race calendars that include races in Georgia as not all races may place themselves on the Macon Tracks calendar.
 Email macontracks@macontracks.org if you’d like to know what races were held on your date the previous year.

 Plan Your Course